 UC Irvine, Central Plant Boiler Replacement

-UC Irvine turned to P2S as for MEP engineering design services for the demolition and replacement of two steam boilers with two high temperature water generators.
-The project had two phases, which included the demolition of the two steam boilers and the installation of a single high-temperature water generator installation was phase 1 of the project, with the second generator designed as phase 2.
-Phase 1 also featured piping modifications to reconfigure the high temperature water pumping system from pulling through to pushing through the existing heat exchangers.
+UC Irvine turned to P2S as the prime consultant to provide MEP design to demolish and replace two steam boilers, with two high-temperature water generators.
+The project had two phases, which included the demolition of the two steam boilers and the installation of a single high-temperature water generator as the first phase, with the second generator as phase 2.
+Phase 1 incorporated piping modification to reconfigure the high-temperature water pumping system from pulling through to pushing through the existing heat exchangers.
 P2S used 3D laser scanning to create a full 3D model of the central plant.

-We provided detailed 3D Revit drawings, generated via laser scan of the central plant and affected areas.
-All equipment and piping clearances were verified for constructability conflicts through 3D imaging and site visits.
-The project also included comprehensive P&ID drawings of the existing high temperature water system to allow a complete understanding of plant operations.
-We calculated thermal expansion calculations for all new and existing piping and coordinated with the boiler replacement design.
-We assembled a hydraulic model of the central plant high temperature water system to validate pressure ratings and valve selections.
+The detailed 3D Revit drawings generated by the laser scan fully covered the central plant and all affected areas.
+We verified all the equipment and piping clearances for constructability conflicts using the 3D model and with in-person site visits.
+The project also included comprehensive P & ID drawings of the existing high-temperature water system to allow a complete understanding of plant operations.
+We also conducted thermal expansion calculations for all new and existing piping and coordinated the boiler replacement design.
+Our team assembled a hydraulic model of the central plant's high-temperature water system to validate pressure ratings and valve selections.